TheBlode/Evolution-Gaming-Scripts/README.md

 ## Currently known bugs
 - When disabling video during bot play, video cannot be restored.
 - For bots to run effectively, they must be active on your screen.
 Chrome will slow down JavaScript for non-active windows.
 To run multiple games with bots at the same time, resize all the windows to fit on the screen.
+- Settings can only be applied once using the Chrome Extension.
 - Only tested with Chrome.
 May work with other browsers with some effort.

 ## Coming Soon
-- Infinite Blackjack / Power Blackjack / Freebet Blackjack Advanced Autoplay Bots
+- Infinite Blackjack / Power Blackjack / Freebet Blackjack Advanced Autoplay Bots.
-- Lightning Dice
+- Lightning Dice.
-- More betting modes for all bots
+- More betting modes for all bots.
-- Autoswitching of autoplay modes based on game results
+- Autoswitching of autoplay modes based on game results.
 - Implementing progressive betting patterns such as Martingale, Fibonacci, D'Alembert etc
-- Publishing my game simulators (which hook into Tracksino) to allow you to run simulations on the live games
+- Publishing my game simulators (which hook into Tracksino) to allow you to run simulations on the live games.
-- Simulation mode (using play money)
+- Simulation mode (using play money).
-- Streaks betting for all games
+- Streaks betting for all games.
-- User guides
+- User guides.
+- Chrome Store Extension (currently it's in review by Google).